Top Online Fundraising Ideas to Capture Donors’ Attention

 To get started with ambassador fundraising, simply:

-To help ambassadors feel appreciated for their efforts and retain their support, consider hosting a virtual event to celebrate their achievements.
+To help ambassadors feel appreciated for their efforts and retain their support, consider hosting an online event to celebrate their achievements.
 As you highlight the amount of funds raised, be sure to explain how all of their hard work will translate into tangible change in the community you serve.
 This way, you can emotionally connect with your ambassadors and establish strong partnerships.

 Hosting a social media contest for your supporters is a low-stress way to boost engagement any time of year.